babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 }
 ```

-Such approach allows other targets to have their custom keys' values when, for some reason, the user uses the device in British English.
+Such approach allows other targets to have their custom key values when, for some reason, the user uses the device in British English.

 Not only that, but also avoids us to have useless and risky repetitions like:<br>
 ```"consultation_gp_details_name_babylon" = "GP Name:";```<br>